 Miracle Treat Day

-The 8th annual Miracle Treat Day was held Thursday, August 14, 2014 and a record-breaking 47,638 Blizzards were sold by the Dairy Queen of Madison, SD!
+The 9th annual Miracle Treat Day will be held Thursday, August 14, 2014 and a record-breaking 47,638 Blizzards were sold by the Dairy Queen of Madison, SD!
 On this day, participating Dairy Queens across the country donate the proceeds from Blizzard® sales to their local Children's Miracle Network.
 For the past eight years, the Madison Dairy Queen has sold more Blizzards® than every other participating Dairy Queen.